duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### definition-done-2

-**Q:** What is the basic process for establishing the Definition of Done in a Scrum Team?
+**Q:** {Interrogate} What is the basic process for establishing the Definition of Done in a Scrum Team?

 - Vietnamese outline:
   - Question: Quy trình cơ bản thiết lập Definition of Done là gì?